timothy1ee/slack-demo-bot/README.md

 ngrok http 3000
 ```

 Copy the HTTPS forwarding URL (e.g., https://xxxxxxxxxxxx.ngrok.io) and set it as the "Request URL" in the "Event Subscriptions" page of your Slack app configuration.
+Append /slack/events, e.g., https://xxxxxxxxxxxx.ngrok.io/slack/events

 In the project directory, create a .env file with the following content: